Teddy-Weaver/Vanderbilt_MSDS/README.md

 # About this Repository
 This respository is a collection of work that has been completed while a Master of Data Science student at Vanderbilt (2019-2021).
+Most of our work to-date has been with R although am looking to add other work that used Python.

 Below is a brief overview of the courses taken in our first semester (Fall 2019).
 More information on the broader curriculum can be [found here](https://www.vanderbilt.edu/datascience/academics/msprogram/curriculum/).